fibo/bitstamp-kiss/README.md

  * @param {Number} param.amount
  * @param {Number} param.price
  * @param {Number} param.limit_price If the order gets executed, a new buy order will be placed, with "limit_price" as its price.
- * @param {Boolean} [param.daily_order] Opens sell limit order which will be canceled at 0:00 UTC unless it already has been executed.
  * @param {Function} next callback
  * @returns {Object} response
  * @returns {Number} response.id Order ID.